squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

 .. prodn::
    system_id ::= identifier
-   system_decl ::= system [@system_id] @process
+   system_decl ::= system {? [@system_id]} @process

 As processes are defined over bi-terms, we in fact declare here a bi-system, refering to the left and right protocols made up when projecting on the left or the righ the bi-terms.
+If no system identifier is specified, the :n:`default` name is used.

+.. example:: System declarations

+	     Using the previously defined :n:`Dummy` process, we define a system with :g:`system [myProtocol] Dummy`.
+	     Another distinct system could be declared with :g:`system (Dummy | out(c,empty))`, which would this time be named :n:`default`.

-Multi-systems can be refereed to using system expressions:
+Multi-systems can be refereed to, notably in proof goals and axioms, using system expressions:

 .. prodn::
    system_expr ::= {| any | {+, {| @system_id | @system_id/left | @system_id/right } } }